 Dawson Falls

-The information centre is where the summit track starts too.
+The visitor centre is where the Mount Taranaki summit track starts too.
 Remember to pop in and speak to a member of staff beforehand, just to check for any weather warnings or track conditions you might need to know about!

 Our Favourite Mount Taranaki Hike